erkmenx/Digital-System-Design-Applications/README.md

 Müzisyen Şirin includes 2D Convolution with Multiply and Accumulate application.

 Şirin Baba includes image processing application with 2D Convolution using MAC.

+Gargamel includes A/B operation challange with limited ALU.
+2 different method used.